You may have seen it yourself, or perhaps you’ve heard through friends and family, that rubbing Vicks VapoRub on your feet helps to prevent coughing.

-“Some people have used Vicks Vapor rub for years for everything from chapped lips to sore toes and many body parts in between.
+A while back we saw a post on Facebook that read: “Some people have used Vicks VapoRub for years for everything from chapped lips to sore toes and many body parts in between.”

-The second big identifying factor should be that you saw it on a facebook page that people share virally.
-Funnily enough, this hoax has been around since 2007, and was originally sourced back to an apparent claim by the Canadian Research Council (sorry folks – this institute doesn’t even exist).
-The National Research Council of Canada, which is a thing, had to come forward with a statement saying that no such study involving Vicks Vaporub had ever been conducted at the NRC.
+Looking at this, the first clue should be the claim that it works “100 per cent of the time.”
+Funnily enough, this ‘stat’ has been around since 2007, and relates to a so-called claim by the Canadian Research Council.
+Sorry folks, but this institute doesn’t even exist.
+The National Research Council (NRC) of Canada, which does exist, came forward with a statement soon after saying that no such study involving Vicks VapoRub had ever been conducted by the NRC.

-So, if we look at it, it seems a little odd that we’d all so easily believe such a strange rumour and let it permeate so widely that we tell it to others.
-Could it be that we all believe just a little bit in reflexology, the correspondence of the hands and feet to the other organs of the body?
-People have taken the belief in foot-related detox so far that they have been sold foot spas and detox pads in fact, which have been shown to be a load of gumpf.
+In retrospect, it seems a little odd that we’d accept such a strange rumour to begin with.
+Could it be that we all believe just a little bit in reflexology (the correspondence of the hands and feet to other organs of the body)?
+Some people have taken their faith in foot-related detox so far that they have bought into foot spas and detox pads, which have been shown to be a load of junk.

-The menthol in Vaporub does apparently have some soothing abilities on its own, but it’s most effective for coughing and nasal congestions when it’s close enough for you to actually breathe it in.
-That’s why they recommend putting it on your chest, because there the vapours are actually able to travel into your nasal passages.
-Your feet are nowhere near your nasal passages.
-Therefore, it’s probably not going to do a whole lot for you.
+Turns out, the menthol in VapoRub does have soothing abilities, but it’s most effective for coughing and nasal congestion when it’s close enough for you to breathe it in.
+That’s why Vicks recommends putting it on your chest because the vapours are able to travel into your nasal passages from that distance.

-And whilst there is no medical explanation as to why applying Vicks on feet for getting rid of coughs works.
-According to paediatricians, the possible explanation of why it could be seen to work could be because the child can inhale the Vicks even when it is applied on the feet.
-Another explanation could be because the menthol in the vapor rub dilates the blood vessels in the feet causing reflexes that soothe the cough.
+According to paediatricians, the possible explanation of why VaporRub might be believed to work on feet could be because a baby or small child can inhale the Vicks even when it is applied on their feet.
+Another explanation could be that the menthol in the VapoRub dilates the blood vessels in the feet, causing reflexes that soothe the cough.

-It seems, unless you are a hopeful optimist that Vicks Vaporub, as with all medications, should only be used as directed.
+It seems, Vicks VapoRub – as with all medications – should be used only as directed (on the chest).

-And don’t forget!
-If you see something that sounds too good to be true on the Internet, you should really do a Google search before you pass the information on.
+So, if you see or hear something that sounds too good to be true on the internet, don’t forget to do a Google search before you pass the information on!

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.